It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

 You can discuss with the provider how your free hours can be taken.
 Some may offer set days and times, whereas others may be more flexible.
 If needed, you can purchase additional hours of childcare.

-A variety of childcare providers can offer free early education and childcare for two-year-olds, including:
+A variety of providers offer free early education and childcare for two-year-olds, including:

 Please note that taking up a nursery place at a school does not guarantee a reception or Year 1 place at that school.
 There is a completely separate admissions procedure for reception and Year 1 classes in a school.

-Providers who fail to demonstrate that they have an understanding of and comply with the requirements covered by the compliance checks, will not be commissioned by the Local Authority as providers to deliver Free Early Education Entitlement (FEEE) places to eligible 2, 3 and 4 year olds.
+Providers who fail to demonstrate that they have an understanding of and comply with the requirements covered by the compliance checks, will not be commissioned by the Local Authority as providers.

-If you are not ready to take your child to a nursery or a pre-school yet, bring your child to a free Stay 2 Play session delivered at various Waltham Forest Children and Family Centres and join in the fun yourself.
+Not ready to take your child to a nursery or pre-school?
+Bring them to a free Stay 2 Play session at a Waltham Forest Children and Family Centres and join in the fun yourself.
 Each two-hour session supports your child’s learning through playing with other children alongside their parents or carers.

 A range of stimulating activities are available at the sessions allowing your child to play, paint, read, cook, climb, sing, dance, dress up, jump, run around, whatever they like doing.